-- Provide accurate and balanced information to promote positive play. - Provide patrons adversely affected by gambling with timely access and appropriate information on problem gambling; and counsel to where assistance in dealing with such matters can be obtained. - Create a shared understanding of responsible gaming practices among individuals, communities, the gambling industry and the government.
+- Provide accurate and balanced information to promote positive play. - Provide patrons adversely affected by gambling with timely access to appropriate information on problem gambling, and advise on where to obtain assistance dealing with such matters - Create a shared understanding of responsible gaming practices among individuals, communities, the gambling industry, and the government.